Department of Radio/Television/Film

 - Film-e Mostanad [Documentary Film].
 Tehran: Free University of Iran Press, 1978-79.
 A two-volume, world history of nonfiction cinema, used as textbook in university film classes.

 “Branch-Campus Initiatives to Train Media-Makers and Journalists: Northwestern University’s Branch Campus in Doha, Qatar,” in The Education of the Filmmaking in Africa, the Middle East, and the Americas.
 Edited by Metter Hjort.
 London: Palgrave, 2013.
 Pp. 81-98.

 “Embodied Protest,” in Mitra Tabrizian: Another Country.
 Ostfildern, Germany: Hatje Cantz Verlag.
 2012.
 Pp. 16-20.

 “Teaching Accented Films As a Global Cinema,” in Teaching Film.
 Edited by Lucy Fischer and Patrice Petro.
-New York: Modern Language Association Publication, 2012.
+Modern Language Association Publication, 2012.
 Pp. 112-118.

 “Neorealism Iranian Style,” in Global Neorealism: The Transnational History of a Film Style.
 Edited by Saverio Giovacchini and Robert Sklar.
 University Press of Mississippi.
 2012.
 Pp. 226-239.

 “Situando o Cinema com Sotaque,” in Cinema, Globalização e Interculturalidade.
 Edited by Andreá França and Denilson Lopes.
 Brazil: EditoraArgos.
 2010.
 Pp. 137-161.

 “From Accented Cinema to Multiplex Cinema,” in Convergence Media History.
 Edited by Janet Staiger and Sabine Hake.
 Routledge, 2009.
 Pp. 3-13.